Decentralization

 Privacy can also be a threat to communities.
 There is a good reason why most nation states enforce anti money laundering (AML) laws.
 Encointer aims to follow a simple rule: The smaller the amounts, the higher the privacy should be.
 And vice versa - the higher the amounts, the higher the transparency should be.
 This - unfortunately - is pretty much the opposite of what we experience in today's reality as big capital and gains can easily be offshored and obscured while everyday purchases are traced down to the penny.

-As encointer is made up of many small communities - none of which will have a significant market capitalization on a global scale - it will never be easy to move great amounts of capital through these local currencies unnoticed.
+As Encointer is made up of many small communities - none of which will have a significant market capitalization on a global scale - it will never be easy to move great amounts of capital through these local currencies unnoticed.
 That's why Encointer simply is not an attractive channel for laundering money.